raafat-hantoush/IH_RH_DA_FT_MAR_2022/Class_Materials/Case_Studies/Customer_Analysis_Case_Study/Activities_Transformation.md

 ### Activity 6
 - One Hot/Label Encoding of the categorical variables in the categoricals data frame that you created in Activity 4.
 - for the first iteration, we will focus on the  numericals data (numericals data frame) as our data source.
+- remove the outliers from the numerical columns.
+- check if there are highly correlated features and drop them if there are any.
 - X-y split.